anikagupte/anikagupte/README.md

-- 👋 Hi, I’m @anikagupte
+👋 Hi, I’m @anikagupte, a Year 12 student.
-- 👀 I’m interested in all things computer science.
-- 🌱 I’m currently experimenting with Django for web development.
+I'm looking to study Computer Science at university and am aspiring for a career in software engineering.

 <!---
 anikagupte/anikagupte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.